-Research and development expenses were \$9.1 million for the year ended December 31, 2017, compared to \$10.1 million for the year ended December 31, 2018.
-The increase of \$1.0 million was driven by an increase of \$2.7 million in expenses for our lead product candidate, COR388, which entered into Phase 1 clinical trials, which increase was offset by a decrease of \$2.4 million in preclinical and drug candidate manufacturing costs.
-In addition, we had an increase of \$0.1 million in research and development expenses related to other preclinical programs currently in development.
-Personnel-related expenses, including stock-based compensation, increased by \$0.5 million due to an increase in headcount.
+Research and development expenses increased \$20.1 million or 199.6% for the year ended December 31, 2019, primarily due to an increase of \$17.4 million in expenses for our lead product candidate, COR388, which entered into our Phase 2/3 GAIN clinical trials.
+Personnel-related expenses, including stock-based compensation, increased by \$1.6 million due to an increase in headcount as we launched and scaled the GAIN clinical trial during 2019.
+In addition, we had an increase of \$1.1 million in research and development expenses related to other preclinical programs currently in development.
+We expect the clinical trial expenses to continue to increase as the study progresses to full enrollment in 2020.